costoffreedom/costoffreedom-book/book/opening:freedom/freedom-to-vs-freedom-from.md

-freedom that was taken away because they developed open-source software and facilitated freedom of expression, people around me continue to claim that it should be their right to lock knowledge away and that this is a freedom for them (see Cary Nelson's article in Inside Higher Ed. for an example).
+freedom that was taken away because they developed open-source software and facilitated freedom of expression, people around me continue to claim that it should be their right to lock knowledge away and that this is a freedom for them (see Cary Nelson’s article in Inside Higher Ed. for an example).
 I do not think it should be.
-Academic freedom in its real and proper definitional sense is important (the right to speak truth to power) but we should not demean it by saying that it is about one's right to lock knowledge away from those who cannot pay.</p>
+Academic freedom in its real and proper definitional sense is important (the right to speak truth to power) but we should not demean it by saying that it is about one’s right to lock knowledge away from those who cannot pay.</p>

 <p>When I say things like this, I am told I am anarchistic, that I want
 to destroy tradition, and that I am somehow an enemy of quality in academia.
-I have also been told that this coercive soft-power structure of proprietary publishing doesn't even exist (usually by people who haven't tried to get an academic job in the last decade).
+I have also been told that this coercive soft-power structure of proprietary publishing doesn’t even exist (usually by people who haven’t tried to get an academic job in the last decade).
 It does exist, and I am not trying to destroy academic publishing.
 I am trying to make academia and academic publishing the altruistic spaces of knowledge-sharing that they should be.
 As